 Awards will distributed to those least able to repay their loans, but will be spread among geographic and population density to ensure that funding is not isolated or heavily concentrated in any particular metropolitan area or geographic section of the state.
 Widespread distribution between rural and urban areas and amongst all quadrants of the state will be ensured.

 Attorneys selected to receive assistance must sign a service agreement with the U.S. Department of Justice.
 The service agreement obligates a beneficiary of JRJ funds to “remain employed as a prosecutor or public defender for a period of service of not less than two years (24 months) unless involuntarily separated from employment.”
 The Service Agreement is attached to these guidelines and should be read for all of the agreements that the beneficiary will need to agree to with the U.S. Department of Justice.

 The New Mexico JRJ Program will pay the awarded benefits in quarterly payments to the lender of the beneficiary’s loan(s).
 The amount paid will not exceed the total qualifying loan balance.
 The New Mexico JRJ Program will not be held responsible for any late fees assessed by the lending institution.
 If the beneficiary has more than one eligible loan, s/he will indicate on the application the loan for which the New Mexico JRJ Program should make the quarterly payments.

 Renewal of Benefits:

-Once approved for loan repayment, there is a rebuttable presumption that a beneficiary will be given priority consideration to receive funding during the second and third years of the three- year service agreement, depending on the availability of funds.
+Once approved for loan repayment, there is a rebuttable presumption that a beneficiary will be given priority consideration to receive funding during the first and second year of the two- year service agreement, depending on the availability of funds.
 Renewal is not automatic and nothing shall obligate the New Mexico JRJ Program to renew a benefit in the same (or greater) amount previously received by a beneficiary.